Instructor Stories: Melissa Manlove

 Picture Book Masters

-In Term 3, Melissa will be teaching a new writing class for Storyteller Academy.
+In Term 1, which starts on January 19, Melissa will be teaching our most advanced picture book course.
 Most of our classes can be taken by beginners, but this class is an exception.
-If you want to take Picture Book Masters, you'll need to take Submission Ready first.
+If you want to take Picture Book Masters, you'll need to take Submission Ready first, and you'll need to be in a critique group.

 Melissa will be using mentor texts to help students study and try some more advanced of writing techniques, such as: